RohithVY/bakery-dashboard/README.md

 - Display charts and statistics for orders, prices, and items
 - Filter charts based on date range
 - Display top contributors
-- Interactive charts that allow users to select different items and order states
+- Interactive charts that allow users to zoom in/out, select different items and order states

 ## Installation